中文版|English

 A.Quantity: up to 1 (crawler walking is not allowed to avoid damaging the landform of the competition site)

-D.Number of Control Operators: no more than 2 persons.
+D.Number of Control Operators: no more than 2 persons and operators must be team members.

 2.1 Delivering feeds